 When it comes to best technologies for land-based UXO surveys, Allison affirms that Ground Penetrating Radar is complementary to other detection methods.
 “GPR uses low energy, high frequency radio waves to image metallic and non-metallic objects in the subsurface, making it a natural technology to use for locating buried UXO.
 There is a wide selection of GPR systems and configurations available, making GPR adaptable to different terrains for UXO applications”, she adds.

-Moreover, magnetometers are subject to systematic errors inherent to the sensor itself and the magnetic environment it is placed in.
-These errors are induced by hard and soft iron effects, zero bias errors, scale factors and non-orthogonality- which will show up as an orientation- and movement induced noise on the measured total magnetic field.
+Moreover, magnetometers experience systematic errors caused by the sensor itself and the magnetic environment in which they operate.
+Hard and soft iron effects, zero bias errors, scale factors, and non-orthogonality induce these errors, which appear as orientation- and movement-induced noise in the measured total magnetic field.
 The sources of these magnetic influences are the sensor, the sensor platform and the surface vessel (in shallow water); this is with regards to Thomas.

 “When there is a risk for non-ferrous UXOs or there are subsea structures and/or geology/boulders that could mask the magnetic signature of a possible UXO target a ROV based electromagnetic system or 3D chirp system can be an appropriate solution.
 In shallow water the 3D chirp could be fitted to the surface vessel without requirement for ROV or towed solutions,” adds Thomas.

-“Once the fact that intervention into a UXO contaminated area, for survey or clearance, is determined, factors have to be taken into consideration for the best suited and most practicable technologies or techniques required.
+“Once authorities determine the need to enter a UXO-contaminated area for survey or clearance, they consider factors to select the most suitable and practical technologies or techniques.
 For example, the most up to date third generation detection equipment may not be suitable for very simple small-scale contamination; or time and speed of clearance may be the precedence over cost of such high-end technologies (and techniques such as mechanical clearance with armoured earth moving machines)” clinches Steve.

-In recent decades, a number of new and innovative technologies have been developed to improve the detection of UXOs.
+In recent decades, developers have created numerous new and innovative technologies to improve UXO detection.
 These include digital geophysics and a combination of electromagnetic sensors.
 Combined with data analysis workflows, these technologies can greatly improve the accuracy of locating UXOs.